scottstephens/nix-wsl-bootstrap/README.md

 ### Alpine

-Basically because it's the most minimal WSL distro that seems commonly used with WSL.
+Basically because it's the most minimal commonly used WSL distro.
 I probably would have preferred a minimal glibc based distro, but there isn't one that's particularly popular in combination with WSL.

 ### Single-User Nix Install

 WSL is inherently single-user, so the benefit of safe non-root-user program installation is not useful there.
-And the init system is a bespoke beast, so setting up daemons to run didn't sound like fun.
+Also I didn't particularly feel like figuring out the weird init system enough to get a daemon to run.

 ### Enabling nix-command and flakes